oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 Step 4:  Fix free charging artefact and allow bidirectional use of the battery
 -------------------------------------------------------------------------------

-To avoid the energy from looping in the battery, we introduce marginal costs to battery charging.
+To avoid the energy from looping in the battery, we introduce costs to battery charging.
 This is a way to model cyclic aging of the battery.
 This is done by adding some :py:attr:`variable_costs` on flow of to the input.